gletort/FishFeats/docs/Image-scalings.md

-**This step let you set the image scaling informations and select the correct color channels for junction and nuclei staining.**
+!!! abstract "Set the image properties (scaling informations, color channels)"

-_Choose the option `Image scalings` in `fishfeats` main step choices interface to do this step._ This step is also loaded by default when you open the image on which to work on.
+	_Choose the option `Image scalings` in `fishfeats` main step choices interface to do this step._ (1) { .annotate }

+    1. This step is loaded by default when you open the image on which to work on.

 ![start_scale_anoot](imgs/start_scale_anoot.png)